 Why climate change is making people hungry

-Wild weather and unpredictable seasons are changing what farmers can grow and is making people hungry.
+Wild weather and unpredictable seasons are changing what farmers can grow and it is making people hungry.
 Food prices are going up.
 Food quality is going down.
 Soon, climate change will affect what all of us can eat.

 That’s why we’re calling on governments and big businesses to stop climate change making people hungry – and why we need you to take action.